HunterM26/cloud-linux-monitor/README.md

 - All-Metrics View or Individual View: Choose to monitor all metrics or just one from a dropdown.
 - Stress Generator: Systemd service with `stress-ng` simulates system load (CPU, disk, memory).
 - Custom Agent: Python script writes metrics to a named pipe for secure transfer.
-- Secure SSH Tunnel: Port forwarding for local access to remote dashboard.
+- Secure SSH Tunnel: Port forwarding for local access to the remote dashboard.
 - Firewall Support: Configurable to allow only necessary ports.
 - Fully Hosted on Google Cloud VM: Built and deployed on a Debian-based Google Cloud instance.